daoplays/sol_verify/README.md

 3) Store meta data for the program on chain in the programs's meta data account : code location, hash of the code etc

-4) Make it easier for a user to just check the current verification status of a program and any meta data that exists.

-5) Add support for non git based code repositories
+4) Add support for non git based code repositories

-6) Support main-net apps

-7) Integrate into explorers
+5) Integrate into explorers